afatt/octopuspy/README.md

 ## How To Use

-Required Files: bandstructure, info, results.out, and dos-xxx.dat files (if these don't exists the number of occupied bands can be specified)
+Required Files: bandstructure, info, results.out, and dos-xxxx.dat files (if these don't exists the number of occupied bands can be specified)

 **bandstructure**
 file includes: number of kpoints, number of bands, energies, and occupancies (calculated).
 The Bandstructure class uses the dos-xxx.dat files to determine the number of occupied bands, if none are found user will be prompted to use the `occ_band_num` to set the number of occupied bands: